martafilipa/subjective_test/README.md

 The `sessions` collection contains the data of each user and it's updated by the webapp during runtime.

-The `pairs` and `trains` collections on the other hand are define beforehand and are used to identify the pairs included in the test.
-These collections need to be populated by the user according to the desired subjective test.
-This is done by providing a .csv file to the database.
+The `pairs` and `trains` collections on the other hand are defined beforehand and are used to identify the pairs included in the test.
+These collections need to be populated by the user accordingly to the desired subjective test.
+This is done by importing a CSV file into the database.

-The `DB_csv_creator.py` script in [database/](database/) folder provides an easy way to get the CSV file to populate the `pairs` collection for a given dataset.
+The `DB_csv_creator.py` script in [database/](database/) folder provides an easy way to generate the CSV file to populate the `pairs` collection for a given dataset.

 Example of usage: